ottingbob/data-science-examples/README.md

 The following examples come from the Building Machine Leaning Powered Applications Going From Idea to Product Python book Here is the related [github repo](https://github.com/hundredblocks/ml-powered-applications)
 - building-ml-powered-apps/

-TODO: I need to add a scripts directory and remove these one off files:
-- dimensionality-reduction-algos.py
-> Quick and easy example of some dimensionality reduction algorithms included in sklearn

 ### Installations